-All of our teachers are fully qualified, DBS certificated and experienced performing artists.
+Along with being experienced performing artists, all of our teachers are fully qualified and DBS/First Aid/Safeguarding certificated.
 Our teachers have been/ are in some of the biggest shows on screen and stage.
 They all share the same passion to inspire, motivate and lead children to achieve their full potential through their extensive knowledge.
 Our students and parents love watching their talented teachers on the big and small screen or in West End shows.
 What better way to inspire the next generation.

 Principle and Founder